Logo Global 10,000-Year Stochastic Tropical Cyclone Track & Wind Catalog

 The model preserves track memory and produces realistic tracks, track densities, and hurricane/typhoon-force exceedence probabilities, validated against IBTrACS in all six tropical cyclone basins.
 WHITS builds on its predecessor HITS with additional wind parameters and smoother transitions to better support risk and hazard modeling applications.
 The catalog package includes the full stochastic catalog, supporting Python code used for data generation.

-Access to the WHITS stochastic catalog and generation framework is available through Columbia Technology Ventures for research collaborations, sponsored research, and licensing.
+Access to the WHITS stochastic catalog and generation framework requires a signed license agreement administered by Columbia Technology Ventures.
+Academic (non-commercial) and commercial licenses are available.
 Click here to explore current sponsored research directions and collaboration opportunities.

 Unbiased Tracks and Landfalls